 Current PhD students

 Accepted PhD students within the ClimBEco graduate research school are enrolled during two years of their PhD studies.
-Recruitment to the program is open during spring and accepted PhD students begin their programmes in August every year.
+Recruitment to the programme is open during the spring and accepted PhD students begin their programmes in August that same year.

 Group 9 (2019–2021)

 Alexandra Pongracz (INES, Lund University)

 My PhD project WINTERGAP aims at improving physical winter process representation in the LPJ-GUESS dynamic vegetation model.
 The development phase consists of three sub-projects that will enhance the performance of LPJ-GUESS in simulating arctic conditions: